simonlotzkar/autoblocks/README.md

       - change character group
       - delete character from play
   - select group in play and do the following:
-    - display characters in group by all stats
+    - display characters in group by all stats **except for optional ones for now**
     - enter roll menu for group and do the following:
       - roll group action
       - roll group ability check